EmpPowiUDE/NovalandGuide/docs/source/RandomiseValues.rst

 =====================================
 There are several ways to randomise treatments in oTree.
 In Novaland, we use a pre-defined table with randomised values that determine treatments.
-This way, we prevent errors that may occur due to randomization during the experiment.
+This way, we prevent errors that may occur due to randomisation during the experiment.

 Create a CSV Data
 ____________________________________